The Flensburg Research Funding Program (FPFF) was developed by Europa-Universität Flensburg to promote research.

 For Open Access publications, publication grants are available from the university’s basic budget within the framework of the DEAL contracts with Springer Nature and Wiley.
 Grants support one publication with an affiliated journal publisher per year per EUF researcher.
 Please note that in case of further publications, you will need to get a confirmation of cost coverage from your organizational unit in advance.

-The Committee for Research and Knowledge Transfer grants publication subsidies for exclusively open-access publications that are not eligible for funding through the state publication fund, such as journal articles and monographs by seasoned researchers.
+The Committee for Research and Knowledge Transfer grants publication funding for pure Open Access publications that are not eligible for funding via the State Publication Fund, such as journal articles by experienced scientists and book publications, see overview of publication subsidies and application form.

-Publication grants for hybrid open-access book and journal publications may be applied for through the Committee for Research and Knowledge Transfer.
+Publication grants for hybrid Open Access publications can be applied for book and journal publications at the Committee for Research and Knowledge Transfer, see information sheet and application form.

 The Committee for Research and Knowledge Transfer encourages funding for ethics votes that are required to conduct research activities.
 For funding eligibility requirements, please see the fact sheet.